-Kylie Jenner Admits She is Totally Afraid of Butterflies
+Kylie Jenner Admits She Is Totally Afraid Of Butterflies

 Kylie Jenner went on to explain that butterflies are just one more secret of Kylie that the fans didn’t know about yet.
 She went on to explain that she is actually terrified of butterflies.
 She talked about how if you cut their wings off then it is just a body, which is just a bug.
 Kylie made it clear that she doesn’t like butterflies at all.
 Jordyn had to ask her how she could be terrified of something that is so beautiful.
 After that, she took her friend Jordyn on a bus ride around London to see the sites.

-On this episode, fans got to see Kylie hang out with her dad Caitlyn Jenner as well.
+On this episode, fans got to see Kylie hang out with her dad, Caitlyn Jenner, as well.
 She also got new chickens for her house because she admits that she has always kind of wanted to live on a farm.
 Kylie and Jordan also took a class on riding motorcycles so that Jordyn could pay tribute to her dad who passed away and do something that he loved.

 Are you shocked to hear that Kylie Jenner is afraid of butterflies?
 Do you know anyone with this fear?
 Sound off in the comments section, and don’t miss new episodes of Life With Kylie when they air on Sundays on E!.
 If you feel like you know Kylie, watch this show and you will realize you don’t know her as well as you thought.

-[Featured Image By Nicholas Hunt/Getty Images]
+[Featured Image by Nicholas Hunt/Getty Images]